 Dictionaries were once thought of only as a printed reference work.
 However, from around 1990, English dictionaries for learners became available on portable electronic devices, CD/DVD-ROMs, and the internet.
 These days, dictionary apps are easily accessible on smartphones.
 In this article, I will explore the impact of digitalization on how information is presented in dictionaries.
 Continue reading

 In 2020, the 10th edition of the Oxford Advanced Learner’s Dictionary, or OALD, was published.
 The origin of this dictionary can be traced back to the Idiomatic and Syntactic English Dictionary (ISED), the world’s first fully-fledged English-English dictionary for English language learners.
 ISED was edited by A. S. Hornby and others, who were invited from the United Kingdom to engage in English education in Japan, and was published by Kaitakusha in 1942.
 2022 marked the 80th anniversary of the ISED.
-During that time, as English was established as the international language of communication, the rivalry between different publishers has, together with the development of (applied) linguistics and lexicography, contributed to the ongoing evolution of monolingual dictionaries for language learners.
+During that time, as English was established as the international language of communication, the rivalry between different publishers, together with the development of (applied) linguistics and lexicography, has contributed to the ongoing evolution of monolingual dictionaries for language learners.
 Continue reading

 Are your students studying other subjects through the medium of English?
 Use the NEW Oxford Student’s Dictionary Fourth Edition in your lesson to build vocabulary, improve skills and broaden curriculum coverage, whilst also improving your students’ dictionary skills.